 We teach our classes in French.
-The class will meet on MWF via Zoom at the regular meeting time.
-You will receive an invitation to join the meetings.
-On TR, you will have assignments such as Compositions or Exams, and activities and homework to do online on your own.
-Communicative contexts and grammatical guides are introduced in class through a variety of activities; acquisition is reinforced by interactive use of new structures and vocabulary ATTENDANCE VIA ZOOM ON MWF, THOROUGH PREPARATION OUTSIDE OF CLASS, AND PARTICIPATION IN CLASS ARE OF UTMOST IMPORTANCE.
+The class will meet on MTWRF via Zoom at the regular meeting time.
+The first period of class (9:30-10:45) will be class meetings together via Zoom and the second period of class (11:00-12:15) will be individual time outside of class meetings dedicated to assignments such as compositions, activities, readings and/or homework to do online on your own as assigned in the syllabus or by the instructor.
+Communicative contexts and grammatical guides are introduced in class through a variety of activities; acquisition is reinforced by interactive use of new structures and vocabulary.

+ATTENDANCE VIA ZOOM, THOROUGH PREPARATION OUTSIDE OF CLASS, AND PARTICIPATION IN CLASS ARE OF UTMOST IMPORTANCE.

 In addition, the audio and video segments which accompany the textbook will provide further listening practice.
-Please note that the material listed on your daily syllabus, including listening to the audio material, should be prepared and corrected before Zoom meetings on MWF; and at times indicated by your instructor on TR.
+Please note that the material listed on your daily syllabus, including listening to the audio material, should be prepared and corrected before Zoom meetings.
 Failure to do so will result in a lowered preparation and participation score for the day / week.